-We encourage students to speak to their classroom teacher.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff, education support staff or the principal.
+We encourage students to speak to you teacher.
+However, students are welcome to discuss their concerns with any trusted member of staff including Teachers etc.

-Parents or carers who develop concerns that their child is involved in or has witnessed bullying behaviour at Creswick North Primary School should contact the Principal by phone (0353 45 2012) or by email directed to creswick.north.ps@education.vic.gov.au - Attention Matthew.
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Creswick North Primary School should contact Marcus Murrell, Principal, by phone on 5345 2012 or by email directed to murrell.marcus.m@edumail.vic.gov.au